 IOA obtains consumer input through the Satisfaction Survey for CLF participants.
 On an annual basis, clients who are enrolled in the CLF Program are asked to complete a satisfaction survey that covers satisfaction with general services, social worker satisfaction, service impact, and overall satisfaction with the entire CLF Program.
-In 2018, clients overall reported that the CLF Program meets or exceeds (92%) their needs and expectations with 93% having recommended the program to others.
-For 2019, the Satisfaction Survey was administered in February 2020 and results from the responses will be available in the next public reporting.
+In 2019, clients overall reported that the CLF Program meets or exceeds (96%) their needs and expectations with 95% having recommended the program to others.
+For 2020, the Satisfaction Survey will be administered in March 2021 and results from the responses will be available in the next public reporting.